tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 To delete an API token, click **Delete** in the actions menu of the corresponding **API tokens** table row.

-Administrators can also view information about users' API tokens and and delete them on the **Secrets** page.
+Administrators can also view information about users' API tokens and delete them on the **Secrets** page.
 To open a user's secrets, click **Secrets** in the **Actions** menu of the corresponding **Users** table row.